Skip to main content

 Material Fee: $50

-Description: This class builds on children’s sense of wonder about nature through outdoor exploration.
+Description: Be sure to dress warm and for the SNOW!
+This class builds on children’s sense of wonder about nature through outdoor exploration, even in the winter months!
 Spending time in nature can build their confidence.
 There’s a lot less structure than most types of indoor play and they can choose how they interact with the nature around them.
 This gives them practice managing their own actions and encourages creativity and imagination.
 Being outdoors can also teach them responsibility.

 3rd-5th Grade